choria-io/website/docs/content/development/mcorpc/applications/_index.md

   :validate       => Proc.new {|val| val < 10 ? true : "The message count has to be below 10" }
 ```

-Should the supplied value be 10 or more a error message will be displayed.
+Should the supplied value be 10 or more an error message will be displayed.

 #### Disabling standard sections of arguments

-By default every Application get all the RPC options enabling filtering, discovery etc.  In some cases this is undesirable so we let users disable those.
+By default every Application gets all the RPC options enabling filtering, discovery etc.  In some cases this is undesirable so we let users disable those.

 ```ruby
 class MCollective::Application::Echo<MCollective::Application